As MLB 60-game season draws near, careful optimism prevails

 “I’ve been keeping my fingers crossed every day.
 So far, we’re doing fairly well,” said Orioles manager Brandon Hyde, whose team opens in Boston next Friday night.
 “We still have a ways to go before the 24th, and I’m nervous as anybody that we’re going to be healthy.”

-But Hyde remains hopeful that the season will start on time and go the distance.
+But Hyde remains hopeful the season will start on time and go the distance.

 “People are feeling positive about how it’s worked so far and going forward,” he said.